wultra/react-native-powerauth-mobile-sdk/docs/Recovery-Codes.md

 2. Recovery Code delivered via OOB channel, typically in the form of a securely printed postcard, delivered by the post service.
    - This type of code has typically more than one PUK associated with the code, so it can be used multiple times.
-   - The user has to keep that postcard in safe and secure place, and mark already used PUKs.
+   - The user has to keep that postcard in a safe and secure place, and mark already used PUKs.
    - The code delivery must be confirmed by the user before the code can be used for a recovery operation.

 The feature is not automatically available.
 It must be enabled and configured on PowerAuth Server.
 If it's so, then your mobile application can use several methods related to this feature.

 ## Getting Recovery Data

 If the recovery data was received during the activation process, then you can later display that information to the user.
-To check existence of recovery data and get that information, use the following code:
+To check the existence of recovery data and get that information, use the following code:

 ```javascript
 const hasRecovery = await PowerAuth.hasActivationRecoveryData();